-For FY21, RII is seeking opportunities that support one or more of the following:
+For FY23, RII is seeking opportunities that support one or more of the following:

-- Implementation of the UA Strategic Plan or UAHS Strategic Plan with a focus on Pillar 2: Grant Challenges (although well-developed research opportunities that support the other Pillars are welcome)
+- Implementation of the UArizona Strategic Plan or UAHS Strategic Plan with a focus on Pillar 2: Grant Challenges (although well-developed research opportunities that support the other Pillars are welcome)

 - Advancement of graduate and particularly undergraduate research opportunities

-- COVID-19 pandemic response (open to all scholarly fields)
+- COVID-19 pandemic response (we encourage submissions from all scholarly fields)

 Finally, RII encourages proposing teams to include elements of societal benefit associated with their efforts.
 Thus, RII encourages teams to consider partnering with colleagues in the social sciences, humanities, arts, and education in order to accomplish their objectives.

 Track 1: Seeding New Research Collaborations: proposals should describe how the investigators will initiate a new research collaboration on campus or with a partner (including academic, industry, or government) in support of proposal development activities at UArizona.
 Proposals may include partner universities.
 Potential activities include but are not limited to: (1) extramural proposal development activities, (2) campus colloquium focused on a strategic research goal, or (3) pilot data collection for a new inter- or transdisciplinary team.
 Teams may request up to $50,000 in well justified cases.